rpmcruz/ordinal-segmentation-python3/README.md

-# Ordinal Segmentation using Deep Neural Networks
+# Ordinal Segmentation using Deep Neural Networks [ported to Python3+TensorFlow2]

 This is Kelwin's code to his paper: https://ieeexplore.ieee.org/document/8489527